ProseMirror/website/pages/guide/doc.md

 stay the same.

 This has a bunch of advantages.
-It makes it impossible to have an editor in an invalid intermediate state, for example, since a new document can be swapped in instantaneously.
+It makes it impossible to have an editor in an invalid intermediate state, since a new document can be swapped in instantaneously.
 It also makes it easier to reason about documents in a mathematical-like way, which is really hard if your values keep changing underneath you.
 For example, it allows ProseMirror to run a very efficient DOM [update](##view.EditorView.update) algorithm by comparing the last document it drew to the screen to the current document.